Russo-Ottoman alliance

 French victory over Russia in the War of the Third Coalition caused a shift in Ottoman policy away from Russia and towards France.
 Selim III refused to ratify the treaty signed in September 1805.
 By February 1806, Russian warships were being blocked from the Turkish Straits.
 In October, Russia invaded the Ottoman Empire and in December the Ottomans formally declared war.
-The Russo-Ottoman war lasted until 1812.
-In March 1812, Russia demanded an alliance as part of the treaty to end the war.
-This was rejected by the Ottomans, who preferred neutrality.
-It did not find its way into the Treaty of Bucharest that formally ended the Russo-Ottoman war in May.
+The Russo-Ottoman War lasted until 1812.
+In March 1812, Russia demanded an alliance as part of the treaty to end the war, which was rejected by the Ottomans, who preferred neutrality.
+It did not find its way into the Treaty of Bucharest, which formally ended the Russo-Ottoman War in May.